Managing Your Headaches

 3. Cinnamon Please!

-Cinnamon is a miracle spice that can effectively treat headaches.
+Cinnamon is a miracle spice that is known as one of the effective headache remedies.
 Wondering how to use it?
 Here's help: Grind some cinnamon

 sticks into a powder, and add some water to make a thick paste.
 Apply it on your forehead and temples and lie down for 30 minutes.
 Then wash it off with lukewarm water.